 With the same taxable income of R1 million and if your business is registered for Company Tax your tax would be 28% of R1 million = R 280,000.

-What are the other advantages of being registered for SBC tax?
+Are there other advantages to being registered for SBC tax?
+Yes.
 It gets to:

-- write off all assets bought for trade in the year of purchase (ie 100% depreciation)
+• write off all assets bought for trade in the year of purchase (ie 100% depreciation) and

 Would the savings make it worth your while to register your business for Turnover Tax or Small Business Corporations tax?